neondatabase/website/content/docs/guides/askyourdatabase.md

 AskYourDatabase is the ChatGPT for SQL databases, enabling you to interact with your SQL databases using natural language.
 You can use it for data management, business intelligence, schema design & migration, data visualization, and more.
 To learn more, see [AskYourDatabase](https://www.askyourdatabase.com/).

-This guide shows how to connect from AskYourDatabase to Neon Postgres and chat with your database using natural language.
+This guide shows how to connect from AskYourDatabase to Neon Postgres.

 ## Prerequisites